A

 Business Computer Applications

 This course focuses on computer terminology, hardware, software, operating systems, and information systems relating to the business environment.
-The main focus of this course is on business applications of software, including word processing, spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+The focus of this course is on business applications of software, including word processing, spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.

 B